eliasprost/reels-maker/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Reddit Reels Maker
+# Reels Maker
-This repository provides the structure for automatically generating videos from Reddit posts.
+This repository provides the structure for automatically generating videos for social media.
 This repository is under development, so it may not be fully functional.

 ## Examples